mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

     docs/
         main.md

-**`cfx xpcom`**

-This tool is used to build xpcom objects.

-Compile options:

-    -s MOZ_SRCDIR, --srcdir=MOZ_SRCDIR
-                                 Mozilla source directory

-    -o MOZ_OBJDIR, --objdir=MOZ_OBJDIR
-                                 Mozilla object directory

-Package creation/run options:

-    -p PKGDIR, --pkgdir=PKGDIR   package dir containing the package.json; default is the current dir

-    -t TEMPLATEDIR, --templatedir=TEMPLATEDIR
-                                 XULRunner application extension template

-    -k EXTRA_PACKAGES, --extra-packages=EXTRA_PACKAGES
-                                 extra packages to include, comma-separated

-    -g CONFIG, --use-config=CONFIG
-                                 use named config from local.json

 **`cfx xpi`**

 <span class="aside"> For more information on how XPIs are generated,
 see the [XPI Generation](#guide/xpi) reference.</span>

 This tool is used to build the XPI file that you can distribute by submitting it to [addons.mozilla.org][].

 [addons.mozilla.org]: http://addons.mozilla.org